Low-Rank Tucker Approximation of a Tensor From Streaming Data: Algorithms for Tucker approximation

 \section{Algorithms for Tucker approximation}

-In this section, we present our proposed tensor sketch and algorithms for one- and two-pass Tucker approximation, and discuss the computational complexity and storage cost of these methods for both sparse and dense input tensors.
+In this section, we present our proposed tensor sketch and our algorithms for one- and two-pass Tucker approximation, and we discuss the computational complexity and storage required for both sparse and dense input tensors.
 We present guarantees for these methods in \cref{sec:theory}.